isa-group/elastic-smart-contracts/docs/esc-config.md

   - **frequencyControlCalculate**: number of calculations between elasticity control.
   - **maximumTimeAnalysis**: maximum time allowed for the calculation before aplying elasticity in miliseconds.
   - **minimumTimeAnalysis**: minimum time allowed for the calculation before aplying elasticity in miliseconds.
-  - **elasticityMode**: type of experiment, being "1" with no elasticity (default), "2" with elasticity in time window and "3" with elasticty in frequency.
+  - **elasticityMode**: type of experiment, being "noElasticity" with no elasticity (default), "timeWindow" with elasticity in time window and "harvestFrequency" with elasticty in harvest frequency.
   - **experimentName**: prefix that will be used for the result files.

   - **updateDataContract**: name of the contract responsible for uploading new data to the Blockchain.